What Are the Signs & Symptoms of Glaucoma?

 Elmquist Eye Group has been serving Southwest Florida, Cape Coral, and Fort Myers since 1992.
 We take great pride in providing everyone in the family with personalized care.

-E. Trevor Elmquist, DO, his partner Kate Wagner, OD, and his associates Nina Burt, OD, Sarah Eccles-Brown, MD and Yasaira Rodriguez, MD offer extensive experience in the most up-to-date treatments for diabetic retinopathy, macular degeneration, macular edema, and other complications of diabetes.
+E. Trevor Elmquist, DO, his partner Kate Wagner, OD, and associates Nina Burt, OD and Yasaira Rodriguez, MD offer extensive experience in the most up-to-date treatments for diabetic retinopathy, macular degeneration, macular edema, and other complications of diabetes.

-Dr. Elmquist is an experienced board certified ophthalmologist who has also been selected as one of America’s Top Doctors by Castle Connolly Medical Ltd. Drs.
-Eccles-Brown and Rodriguez are board certified ophthalmologists and eye surgeons, and Drs.
+Dr. Elmquist is an experienced board certified ophthalmologist who has also been selected as one of America’s Top Doctors by Castle Connolly Medical Ltd. Dr. Rodriguez is a board certified ophthalmologist and eye surgeon, and Drs.
 Wagner and Burt are skilled board certified optometrists.
 Your vision is in capable hands at Elmquist Eye Group.

 Signs & Symptoms of Glaucoma